Stephensons are specialists in pursuing civil claims for compensation against the prison service and/or Ministry of Justice. Examples include:

 Article 3 - prohibition of inhumane, degrading and/or torturous treatment

 Again, the prison have both a positive and negative obligation to ensure that prisoners are not subject to inhumane, degrading or torturous treatment.
 If they have failed to uphold such obligations, resulting in degrading or inhumane treatment, then we are able to pursue a civil claim for compensation against them.

 This can occur when the prison and/or Ministry of Justice have been put on notice.

 Surprisingly, prisons continue to hold prisoners unlawful and often outside of their sentence.
 It is common for the prison to miscalculate their release date and/or release them later than they ought to have been released.

 If this happens, then it will amount to a breach of your rights as protected by Article 5 of the Human Rights Act 1998.
 In addition, it is likely to amount to a claim for false imprisonment.

 It is important that you instruct us immediately regarding these actions, as it can often be the Home Office who have been the ‘at fault’ party.
 This will arise when the Home Office have raised illegitimate concerns about a person’s immigration status and unlawfully held them in prison.
 Not only may this amount to a breach of Article 5, but may also amount to a racial discrimination claim.

-If you would like to speak to a member of the team in relation to a claim against the prison service/Ministry of Justice call us on 01616 966 229.
-Alternatively complete our online enquiry form and we will contact you directly.
+If you would like to speak to a member of the team in relation to a claim against the prison service/Ministry of Justice please complete our online enquiry form.